 - The awardee(s) will be notified immediately following the committee's meeting, which is likely to take place at the end of March or at the beginning of April.
 All Helmholtz Prize applicants should have received written notification by around mid-April.

 - Is the awarding ceremony open to the general public?
 How will it proceed?

-- The Helmholtz Prize will be awarded on 13 May 2020 at the Physikzentrum Bad Honnef as part of the international WE Heraeus Seminar titled “Hybrid Solid State Quantum Circuits, Sensors, and Metrology”.
+- The Helmholtz Prize will be awarded on 12 May 2022 at the Physikzentrum Bad Honnef as part of the international WE Heraeus Seminar titled “High-precision measurements and the search for a New Physics”.
 The WE Heraeus Seminar offers a diverse and scientifically outstanding program of lectures.
 Lectures given by the awardees on the scientific results of their outstanding work are an important component of the awarding ceremony.

 In the hour when the prize is to be awarded (normally in the late afternoon), a lecture will be given in which the awardee(s), among others, will present their work.
 This section of the programme is also open to the general public.